kura-labs-org/3_TIER_ASGMT/README.md

      </h1>
 </html>

-3. Go to Cloudformation and click 'Create Stack' and choose 'With new resources (standard)':
+3. Go to Cloudformation and click "Create Stack" and choose "With new resources (standard)":

 <html>
      <h1>